Fortress-Wars/FortressWars-Wiki/docs/technical_documentation/Gamerules.md

 `Optional`

 - The kit limit for each team of this gamerule.
 This property specifies how many players can use a specific kit at once.
-The kit limit is team specific.
+The kit limit is team-specific.
 This value must be at least 1.

 ```yml
 kitLimit: 1